Go Back

 • ½ cup unsalted butter melted (1 stick)

-• 1 tablespoon fresh tarragon minced
+• 1 tablespoon fresh tarragon minced, or use 1½ teaspoons of dried

 • ½ lemon juiced, optional (see note)